thycotic/ss-docs/secret-server-cloud/architecture/index.md

 - Customer service bus
 - Engine response service bus
 - CDN for DE updates

 >**Note:** Obtaining and reviewing certificates is not within the scope of this document, but you can find resources online, such as [OCSP & CRL and Revoked SSL Certificates](https://www.digicert.com/kb/util/utility-test-ocsp-and-crl-access-from-a-server.htm), which is not owned or maintained by Thycotic.

-v